sonall99/VaultIQ/README.md

 ---

-## What I Would Improve With More Time
+## 🔮 What I'd Improve With More Time

-1. **Streaming answers** — stream each token via Server-Sent Events so the UI feels instant
+- **Real-time answer streaming** — Stream responses token-by-token using Server-Sent Events so users see progress immediately instead of waiting for full completion.
-2. **Parallel generation with queue** — job queue with smart rate-limit retry for faster bulk generation
+- **Parallel generation with queueing** — Add a background job queue with controlled concurrency and retry/backoff logic to accelerate bulk questionnaire runs while respecting model rate limits.
-3. **Document versioning** — flag answers that may be stale when reference docs are updated
+- **Document versioning + staleness detection** — Track document revisions and automatically flag answers generated from outdated references after new uploads.
-4. **Better confidence calibration** — use retrieval similarity scores instead of LLM self-reporting
+- **Confidence scoring grounded in retrieval** — Replace model self-reported confidence with a calibrated score based on retrieval similarity, citation coverage, and answer consistency checks.
-5. **Team workspaces** — shared document libraries across an organisation's users
+- **Team workspaces and shared libraries** — Support organization-level workspaces where users can collaborate on shared document sets, runs, and exports with role-based access.
-6. **Excel export** — one sheet per run with full formatting preserved
+- **Richer export support (Excel)** — Provide production-grade `.xlsx` exports with one sheet per run, preserved formatting, metadata, and citation traceability.

 ---